alves-nickolas/alves-nickolas.github.io/etcetera/index.md

 * It's a leap of faith.
 That's all it is, Miles.
 A leap of faith.

   Peter B. Parker (Jake Johnson) to Miles, after he asks when he'll know he is ready, in [*Spider-Man: Into the Spider-Verse*](https://www.imdb.com/title/tt4633694/).
+* One often meets his destiny on the road he takes to avoid it.

+  Master Oogway (Randall Duk Kim), in [*Kung Fu Panda*](https://www.imdb.com/title/tt0441773/).
+* Yesterday is history, tomorrow is a mystery,but today is a gift.
+That is why it is called the _present_.

+  Master Oogway (Randall Duk Kim), in [*Kung Fu Panda*](https://www.imdb.com/title/tt0441773/).
 * The fix is to learn quantum field theory.

   [knzhou](https://physics.stackexchange.com/users/83398/knzhou), in an answer to [Does collapse of wave function to a momentum eigenstate violate speed of light restriction?](https://physics.stackexchange.com/q/279483/168783).